-EFFECTIVE USE OF THE INTERNATIONAL FIRE CODE
+EFFECTIVE USE OF THE FIRE CODE OF NEW YORK STATE

-The International Fire Code® (IFC®) is a model code that regulates minimum fire safety requirements for new and existing buildings, facilities, storage and processes.
-The IFC addresses fire prevention, fire protection, life safety and safe storage and use of hazardous materials in new and existing buildings, facilities and processes.
-The IFC provides a total approach of controlling hazards in all buildings and sites, regardless of the hazard being indoors or outdoors.
+The Fire Code of New York State (FCNYS) is a code that regulates minimum fire safety requirements for new and existing buildings, facilities, storage and processes.
+The FCNYS addresses fire prevention, fire protection, life safety and safe storage and use of hazardous materials in new and existing buildings, facilities and processes.
+The FCNYS provides a total approach of controlling hazards in all buildings and sites, regardless of the hazard being indoors or outdoors.

-The IFC is a design document.
+The FCNYS is a design document.
 For example, before one constructs a building, the site must be provided with an adequate water supply for fire-fighting operations and a means of building access for emergency responders in the event of a medical emergency, fire or natural or technological disaster.
-Depending on the building's occupancy and uses, the IFC regulates the various hazards that may be housed within the building, including refrigeration systems, application of flammable finishes, fueling of motor vehicles, high-piled combustible storage and the storage and use of hazardous materials.
-The IFC sets forth minimum requirements for these and other hazards and contains requirements for maintaining the life safety of building occupants, the protection of emergency responders, and to limit the damage to a building and its contents as the result of a fire, explosion or unauthorized hazardous material discharge.
+Depending on the building's occupancy and uses, the FCNYS regulates the various hazards that may be housed within the building, including refrigeration systems, application of flammable finishes, fueling of motor vehicles, high-piled combustible storage and the storage and use of hazardous materials.
+The FCNYS sets forth minimum requirements for these and other hazards and contains requirements for maintaining the life safety of building occupants, the protection of emergency responders, and to limit the damage to a building and its contents as the result of a fire, explosion or unauthorized hazardous material discharge.

-As described, the IFC has many types of requirements for buildings and facilities.
+As described, the FCNYS has many types of requirements for buildings and facilities.
 The applicability of these requirements varies.
-An understanding of the applicability of requirements, as addressed in Sections 102.1 and 102.2, is necessary.
-Section 102.1 addresses when the construction and design provisions are applicable whereas Section 102.2 addresses when the administrative, operational and maintenance provisions are applicable.
+An understanding of the applicability of requirements, is necessary.
 Generally, the construction and design provisions only apply to new buildings or existing buildings and occupancies as addressed by Chapter 11.
-The administrative, maintenance and operational requirements are applicable to all buildings and facilities whether new or existing.
+The administrative, maintenance and operational requirements are applicable to all buildings and facilities whether new or existing

-Arrangement and Format of the 2018 IFC
+Arrangement and Format of the 2020 FCNYS

-Before applying the requirements of the IFC it is beneficial to understand its arrangement and format.
-The IFC, like other codes published by the International Code Council, is arranged and organized to follow sequential steps that generally occur during a plan review or inspection.
-In the 2012 edition, the IFC was reorganized into seven parts as illustrated in the tables below.
+Before applying the requirements of the FCNYS, it is beneficial to understand its arrangement and format.
+The FCNYS, like other codes published by the International Code Council, is arranged and organized to follow sequential steps that generally occur during a plan review or inspection.
+This edition of the FCNYS is organized into seven parts as illustrated in the tables below.
 Each part represents a broad subject matter and includes the chapters that logically fit under the subject matter of each part.
 It is also foreseeable that additional chapters will need to be added in the future as regulations for new processes or operations are developed.
-Accordingly, the reorganization was designed to accommodate such future chapters by providing reserved (unused) chapters in several of the parts.
-This will allow the subject matter parts to be conveniently and logically expanded without requiring a major renumbering of the IFC chapters.
+Accordingly, this organization was designed to accommodate such future chapters by providing reserved (unused) chapters in several of the parts.
+This will allow the subject matter parts to be conveniently and logically expanded without requiring a major renumbering of the FCNYS chapters.

-ORGANIZATION OF THE IFC Parts and Chapters Subject Matter Part I-Chapters 1 and 2 Administrative and definitions Part II-Chapters 3 and 4 General safety provisions Part III-Chapters 5 through 12 Building and equipment design features Part III-Chapters 13 through 19 Reserved for future use Part IV-Chapters 20 through 39 Special occupancies and operations Part IV-Chapters 40 through 49; 52 Reserved for future use Part V-Chapters 50, 51 and 53 through 67 Hazardous materials Part V-Chapters 68 through 79 Reserved for future use Part VI-Chapter 80 Referenced standards Part VII-Appendices A through N Adoptable and informational appendices
+ORGANIZATION OF THE FCNYS Parts and Chapters Subject Matter Part I-Chapters 1 and 2 Administrative and definitions Part II-Chapters 3 and 4 General safety provisions Part III-Chapters 5 through 12 Building and equipment design features Part III-Chapters 13 through 19 Reserved for future use Part IV-Chapters 20 through 40 Special occupancies and operations Part IV-Chapters 41 through 49; 52 Reserved for future use Part V-Chapters 50, 51 and 53 through 67 Hazardous materials Part V-Chapters 68 through 79 Reserved for future use Part VI-Chapter 80 Referenced standards Part VII-Appendices A through N Adoptable and informational appendices

-The IFC requirements for fire-resistive construction, interior finish, fire protection systems, means of egress and construction safeguards are directly correlated to the chapters containing parallel requirements in the IBC, as follows:
+The FCNYS requirements for fire-resistive construction, interior finish, fire protection systems, means of egress and construction safeguards are directly correlated to the chapters containing parallel requirements in the IBC, as follows: